dr3jitsu/commercial-workshops/Confluent-GCP-Builder-Lab/README.md

 GROUP BY symbol,window_end,window_start;
 ```

-3. Once you have created the windowed table, and you have inserted the data , use the Flink Workspace to query the table.
+3. Add Flink Statement windows by click (+).
+Once you have created the windowed table, and you have inserted the data , use the Flink Workspace to query the table.
 If you construct the statement on your own, make sure it looks like the following..
 ```sql
 select * from stocks_purchased_today
 ```